Megaloblastic Anemia

 - Macrocytosis with associated anemia (macrocytic anemia) can be broadly classified as megaloblastic or nonmegaloblastic anemia.

-- The most frequent causes of megaloblastic anemia are disorders resulting from vitamin B12 (cobalamin) or folate deficiency.
+- The most frequent causes of megaloblastic anemia are disorders resulting from nutritional deficiencies, such as vitamin B12 (cobalamin) or folate.

 - The most common etiologies of megaloblastic anemia are vitamin B12 or folate deficiencies.